Gout: uric acid symptoms, uric acid level, Home remedies for gout, high uric acid symptoms, high uric acid

 Articles >> Gout

-Gout or gouty arthritis is a complex and common form of arthritis.
-'Arthritis' means joint inflammation.
-Extra uric acid in your body forms sharp crystals in the big toe or other joints, causing episodes of pain and swelling called gout attacks.
-Research says that gout generally occurs earlier in men than women.
-In women, it usually occurs after menopause.
+Gout, also known as gouty arthritis, is a prevalent and complex form of arthritis.
+The term "arthritis" refers to joint inflammation.
+Gout occurs when excess uric acid in the body forms sharp crystals in the big toe or other joints, triggering painful and swollen episodes known as gout attacks.
+Research suggests that gout tends to develop earlier in men than in women, typically occurring in women after menopause.

 Stage 1: High uric acid levels in the body.